oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Optionally access the WebLogic console

+> WARNING: This sample externally exposes the WebLogic console and exposes it using a plain text http port.
+This is not secure and should not be done in production deployments.

 You can add an ingress rule to access the WebLogic Console from your local browser

 1. Find out the service name of the admin server and service port number.